datacamp-content/courses-introduction-to-shell/chapter4.md

 Shell variables are also used in **loops**, which repeat commands many times.
-Copy and paste this command into the shell:
+If we run this command:

 ```{shell}
 for suffix in gif jpg png; do echo $suffix; done
 ```

-and run it by pressing enter.
-It produces:
+it produces:

 ```
 gif